Den här översättningen är inte klar ännu. Den här sidan är just nu på engelska.

 Summary

-This study tests whether a non-invasive technique called neurofeedback can help people with chemotherapy-induced nerve pain learn to change their own brain waves to feel less pain.
-About 80 participants will be divided into two groups to compare the effects.
+This study tests whether a non-invasive therapy called neurofeedback can help people with chemotherapy-induced nerve pain learn to change their own brain waves to feel less pain.
+About 80 participants will be assigned to either receive neurofeedback training or a control condition.
 The goal is to see if this approach can reduce pain and improve quality of life without medication.

 Disclaimer Read more